 (c) popaukropa Fotosearch_k52277892

 Additionally, excess body fat has an effect on your muscles.
-This is true for both internal and external fat, and the effect is the same: All of that extra weight that doesn’t support itself saps the strength from your muscles.
+This is true for both internal and external fat, and the effect is the same: All that extra weight that doesn’t support itself saps the strength from your muscles.

-Also, all of the tissues in the throat become softer when you’re overweight.
+Also, all the tissues in the throat become softer when you’re overweight.
 When you add softened tissues and loose muscles to partial blockage and extra pressure on the airway, you’re almost guaranteed to snore.

 (c) rob3000 Fotosearch_k3378485